 2025 film programme

-day 1 - friday 30th january
+day 1 - thursDAY 30TH january

-opening gala: hard truths
+opening gala: hard truth

 Everyman Stratford International